-9.3.1.10 Any student making a serious or menacing threat of harm to the person, property or family members of a professional educator shall be immediately subject to appropriate discipline in accordance with the Students' Rights and Responsibilities Handbook/Guide.

-- 9.3.2 Culturally Responsive Tiered Fidelity Inventory (CR-TFI) - 9.3.2.1 The building discipline procedure (School Climate Plan) is under continuous review in a process as outlined in a District approved Inventory of Multi-Tiered System of Supports (e.g.: Tiered Fidelity Inventory (THF TFI)). - 9.3.2.2 Copies of the specific building discipline procedures/school climate handbook plan shall be clearly communicated to all staff during Professional Development (PD) before the start of each school year.
-Copies of the specific building procedures/school climate handbook plan shall be <a href="https://distributed to students and families by the end of the fi r s t week of school.
-Copies shall also be posted online on the school's website. - 9.3.2.3 The District shall ensure that all School Climate Handbooks Plans are in accordance with the District/PAT Collective Bargaining Agreement, District policy, and State and Federal laws. - 9.3.2.4 The District shall ensure that all schools shall maintain a School Climate Team.
+- 9.3.1.10 Any student making a serious or menacing threat of harm to the person, property or family members of a professional educator shall be immediately subject to appropriate discipline in accordance with the Students' Rights and Responsibilities Handbook/Guide. - 9.3.2 Culturally Responsive Tiered Fidelity Inventory (CR-TFI) - 9.3.2.1 The building discipline procedure (School Climate Plan) is under continuous review in a process as outlined in a District approved Inventory of Multi-Tiered System of Supports (e.g.: Tiered Fidelity Inventory (THF TFI)). - 9.3.2.2 Copies of the specific building discipline procedures/school climate handbook plan shall be clearly communicated to all staff during Professional Development (PD) before the start of each school year.
+Copies of the specific building procedures/school climate handbook plan shall be distributed to students and families by the end of the first week of school.
+Copies shall also be posted online on the school's website. handbook accessible to families in consideration of languages spoken at home. - 9.3.2.3 The District shall ensure that all School Climate Handbooks Plans are in accordance with the District/PAT Collective Bargaining Agreement, District policy, and State and Federal laws. - 9.3.2.4 The District shall ensure that all schools shall maintain a School Climate Team.
 Each member of the School Climate Team will complete training and the District shall provide substitutes as necessary when this training is taking place. - 9.3.2.5 The District shall ensure that all schools establish and maintain a process to identify and implement school wide expectations (as contemplated by the CR-TFI) with students, teachers, and families using the following components of the CR-TFI as a guide: - a.
 1.3 Behavioral Expectations - b.
 1.10 Faculty Involvement - c.
-Student/Family/Community Involvement - 9.3.2.6 Using 1.10 (Faculty Involvement) and 1.11 (Student/family/Community Involvement) of CRTFI, the District shall direct all schools to continue working towards the level of "Fidelity" in their Tier 1 work. - 9.3.2.7 The District shall ensure that supports are available to facilitate this work including but not limited to: - a.
-Scheduled trainings on the Learning Campus (required) - b.
-Funds available, as circumstances allow, to provide site-based trainings and provide sub coverage for staff, as well as extended hours to participate in identified professional development opportunities - c.
+Student/Family/Community Involvement - 9.3.2.6 Using 1.10 (Faculty Involvement) and 1.11 (Student/family/Community Involvement) of CR TFI, the District shall direct all schools to continue working towards the level of "Fidelity" in their Tier 1 work. - 9.3.2.7 The District shall ensure that supports are available to facilitate this work including but not limited to: - a.
+Scheduled trainings the district-designated online learning platform. on the Learning Campus (required) - b.
+Funds available, as circumstances allow, to provide site-based trainings (e.g., implicit bias, antiracism, and culturally responsive practices) and provide sub coverage for staff, as well as extended hours to participate in identified professional development opportunities

+- c.
 MTSS School Climate TOSA for development and follow-up - d.
 Professional development time before the first student day designated to update staff on past climate plan work and to review school wide expectations - e.
-At least an hour a month in staff meetings designated to school-related MTSS PD (SEL, RJ, Equity, PBIS, SIT, Tiered Support, PLC PD, etc.) building climate team work. - 9.3.2.8 The District shall direct Office of School Performance (OSP) Leadership to seek monthly updates of school process implementing the CR-TFI. - 9.3.2.9 The District shall facilitate in-depth training for new building administrators on CR-TFI. - 9.3.2.10 In the exercise of authority by a professional educator to control and maintain order and discipline, the professional educator may use reasonable and professional judgment concerning matters not provided for by specific policies adopted by the Board and/or federal and state laws or regulations.
+At least an hour a month in staff meetings designated to school-related MTSS PD (SEL, RJ, Equity, PBIS, SIT, Tiered Support, PLC PD, etc.) building climate team work - 9.3.2.8 The District shall direct Office of School Performance (OSP) Leadership to seek monthly updates of school process implementing the CR-TFI. - 9.3.2.9 The District shall facilitate in-depth training for new building administrators on CR-TFI. - 9.3.2.10 In the exercise of authority by a professional educator to control and maintain an environment that is conducive to teaching and learning order and discipline, the professional educator may use reasonable and professional judgment concerning matters not provided for by specific policies adopted by the Board and/or federal and state laws or regulations.